-Habitat: Rough Cinquefoil is found in many sites, from dry to slight moist soils, in full sun to partial shade.
+Habitat: Rough Cinquefoil is found in many sites, from dry to slightly moist soils, in full sun to partial shade.
 As it regenerates from seed, it usually takes hold along edgeways where seedlings are not crowded out by more vigorous perennial vegetation.
 Native North American populations prefer more moist sites

 Names: The genus name, Potentilla, is from the Latin word potens, meaning 'powerful' and refers to the medicinal power of some species of the genus which have medicinal properties.
 The species name, norvegica, means "of Norway" and perhaps is a reference to whose settlers brought the plant to North America.
 The old common name of Strawberry Weed is due to the similarity of the leaves of a young plant to the common strawberry.
-The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification from 1753 - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: Another non-native Cinquefoil that is similar to this species is P. recta, the Rough-fruited Cinquefoil.
 But there the lower leaves are 5 to 7 parted and the flower sepals and bracts are much shorter than the petals.